ajimix/asana-api-php-class/README.md

 #### Do more

-There are a [lot more methods](https://github.com/ajimix/asana-api-php-class/blob/master/asana.php) to do multiple things with asana.
+There are a [lot more methods](https://github.com/ajimix/asana-api-php-class/blob/master/asana.php) to do almost everything with asana.

-See the examples [inside examples folder](https://github.com/ajimix/asana-api-php-class/tree/master/examples), read the comments on the [class file]((https://github.com/ajimix/asana-api-php-class/blob/master/asana.php)) for class magic and read [Asana API documentation](http://developer.asana.com/documentation/) if you want to be a master :D
+See the examples [inside examples folder](https://github.com/ajimix/asana-api-php-class/tree/master/examples), read the comments on the [class file]((https://github.com/ajimix/asana-api-php-class/blob/master/asana.php)) for class magic and read [Asana API documentation](http://developer.asana.com/documentation/) if you want to be a master.

 If a method returned some data, you can always retrieve it by calling.